-The National Institute on Drug Abuse, lists Connecticut as one of ten states with the highest rates of opiod overdose deaths.
+The National Institute on Drug Abuse lists Connecticut as one of ten states with the highest rates of opioid overdose deaths.
 However, Connecticut has some amazing drug rehab centers to help residents overcome their addictions.

 Drug rehab in Connecticut is best defined as a series of treatment centers that work together to handle virtually every and any type of addiction, all around the state.
 Despite the fact that alcohol rehabs in Connecticut have programs that are generally accessible, a large number of substance abusers in Connecticut either do not know about these treatment centers or are not looking for the essential help they provide.

-As per the National Substance Abuse Index, cocaine is still classified as one of the most dangerous drugs.
-While heroin and marijuana are also highly used and dangerous, other drugs, such as methamphetamines, are less prevalent.
+As per the National Substance Abuse Index, cocaine is classified as one of the most dangerous drugs, while heroin and marijuana are also highly used and dangerous, other drugs, such as methamphetamines, are less prevalent.

 Rehabs in Connecticut are always available to those who need help.

 These projects represent considerable authority in giving patients substitute drugs, for example, Methadone, Suboxone, and antidepressants, amid the treatment procedure.
 Be that as it may, these drugs, without anyone else’s input, are equipped for a few antagonistic reactions and patients could wind up leaving drug treatment programs reliant on the substitute drugs.